Parang latok

-Parang Latok (which is also known as Latok, Latok Buku or Parang Pathi) is a sword from Kalimantan, Indonesia, that also functions as a machete.
+A parang latok (which is also known as latok, latok buku or parang pathi) is a sword from Borneo in Sarawak, Malaysia; where it is regarded as the national weapon of the Sarawakian Malay people and the Bidayuhs (Land Dayak people), and as well as Kalimantan, Indonesia.
+It also functions as a machete.

 Its used for both timber felling, agricultural activities and warfare is characterised by the noticeable bent at an obtuse angle from one-third of its length starting from the pommel.
 This parang features a single-edge blade that is heavier and wider towards the point of the blade.
-The handle of the Parang Latok is made of wood without a guard and often tied securely with rattan at its grip.
+The handle of the parang latok is made of wood without a guard and often tied securely with rattan at its grip.
 It is carried in a long, two-piece wooden sheath to properly hold the blade.

-In the past, the Parang Latok is also used for executing condemned criminals, and the decapitation is normally achieved with a single blow.
+In the past, the parang latok is also used for executing condemned criminals, and the decapitation is normally achieved with a single blow.
 This parang is used two-handedly, with one hand holding the hilt and the other holding the blade's shoulder, enabling its user to strike downwards.

-A smaller version of the Parang Latok is called the Buko, while another variant of the Parang Latok is known as the Sadap.
+A smaller version of the parang latok is called the buko, while another variant of the parang latok is known as the sadap.